The Men from

 significant was a concert at Alhambra High School on the bill

-with The Standells, who had a big hit with "Dirty Water,"
+with the Standells, who had a big hit with "Dirty Water,"

-Unfortunately, none of the versions of The Men From S.O.U.N.D.
+Unfortunately, none of the versions of

-Verdugo left the band, composed of two of my songs, "The
+the Men From S.O.U.N.D. made a record.
+However we did do one demo in 1968, after Steve Verdugo left the band, composed of two of my songs, "The

 Peddler" and "Lovely People."
 "The